-Why blockchain adoption goes viral and how to keep up with a mainstream?
+Why blockchain adoption goes viral and how to keep up with the mainstream?

 Some may say, this whole world is going crazy.
 No matter where you step, somebody’s talking about decentralized technologies and opportunities they offer.
 Blockchain adoption is everywhere, indeed.
 These days, it offers a new techno-economic model that will help improve the world economy.
 Projects like a transport blockchain pilot for the Port of Rotterdam can eliminate pesky “red tape problem” that lasts for decades.
 And that’s only a start!